github/docs/content/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects.md

 A project is an adaptable spreadsheet, task-board, and road map that integrates with your issues and pull requests on {% data variables.product.company_short %} to help you plan and track your work effectively.
 You can create and customize multiple views by filtering, sorting, grouping your issues and pull requests,{% ifversion projects-v2-insights %} visualize work with configurable charts,{% endif %} and add custom fields to track metadata specific to your team.
 Rather than enforcing a specific methodology, a project provides flexible features you can customize to your team’s needs and processes.

-To get started and create a project, see "[AUTOTITLE](/issues/planning-and-tracking-with-projects/creating-projects/creating-a-project)."
-To learn more about the different layouts, see "[AUTOTITLE](/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/changing-the-layout-of-a-view)."

 ### Staying up-to-date